d-floe/quartz/content/keebs/7_Maker-Phantom-65.md

 ### Summary

-Probably my first self-proclaimed “premium” mechanical keyboard that I bought.
+Probably my first self-proclaimed "premium" mechanical keyboard that I bought.
 Hard to believe back in 2021 people were going crazy for an in-stock drop of a weight-less Bakeneko65 with a floating blocker.
 I only managed to get the B-Stock unit in black, which ended up having some pretty serious dings visible on the outside of the case, hence why I later got the case Cerakoted.
 Gummy O-ring keyboards are actually really nice, however, when it comes to heavy tactiles, you get a "waterbed" typing feel with softer O-rings where the assembly will compress before the tactile event, springs back up after the tactile event, and then compress again on the bottom out.
 I definitely enjoyed daily driving this and I probably would've kept it longer were it not for the scratches on the case.

 > [!check] Pros
 >